unChaz/sci-fi-5e/srd/monsters/monsters.md

 #### Type

 A monster’s type speaks to its fundamental nature.
-Certain spells, magic items, class features, and other effects in the game interact in special ways with creatures of a particular type.
-For example, an _arrow of dragon slaying_ deals extra damage not only to dragons but also other creatures of the dragon type, such as dragon turtles and wyverns.
+Certain spells, alien artifacts, class features, and other effects in the game interact in special ways with creatures of a particular type.
+For example, an _bullet of dragon slaying_ deals extra damage not only to dragons but also other creatures of the dragon type, such as dragon turtles and wyverns.

 The game includes the following monster types, which have no rules of their own.

 **Aberrations** are utterly alien beings.
-Many of them have innate magical abilities drawn from the creature’s alien mind rather than the mystical forces of the world.
+Many of them have innate tek abilities drawn from the creature’s alien mind rather than the mystical forces of the world.
 The quintessential aberrations are aboleths, beholders, mind flayers, and slaadi.

 **Beasts** are nonhumanoid creatures that are a natural part of the fantasy ecology.
-Some of them have magical powers, but most are unintelligent and lack any society or language.
+Some of them have tek powers, but most are unintelligent and lack any society or language.
 Beasts include all varieties of ordinary animals, dinosaurs, and giant versions of animals.

 **Celestials** are creatures native to the Upper